IN CONVERSATION

 That contrast between the corridors of bleach and the rooms of death will never leave me.

 Then there is Vasky, a child with a broken leg, whom I often feature in the film.
 When I first saw her, Vasky was lying in bed; she was so thin—emaciated beyond words.
 Vasky made some quiet noises and then spoke.
-I leaned over backwards because I didn’t expect her to talk; I didn’t think Vasky had enough life to speak, but she spoke and said in Bulgarian: “I am hungry, and I want to eat something now, please.”
+I leaned over backwards because I didn’t expect her to talk; I didn’t think Vasky had enough life to speak, but she spoke, saying in Bulgarian, “I am hungry, and I want to eat something now, please.”
 This strong, little voice came out and humanised Vasky.
 She was not close to death; Vasky had life in her, and she managed to express it.
 Vasky’s voice has always stayed with me, as well.

-When you are filming, the camera cannot necessarily pick up the smells and sounds; sometimes, the microphones don’t pick up weak sounds.
+When you are filming, the camera may not necessarily capture smells and sounds; sometimes, the microphones don’t pick up weak sounds.

 Your documentaries have many compelling and gut-wrenching visuals, a few of which are etched in my mind: Stoyan, the little boy with skeletal legs, standing frozen, waiting to be picked up; Vasky, the young girl, being fed, food thrust into her mouth before she could swallow, and the Chinese baby girl, Mei Ming [her name translates to no name] left to die.
 Did you realise the impact of these images?